dd32/td-gh-ex/readme.txt

 	i) Jobile social icon widget for display social icon in sidebar or footer. ii) Jobile image description widget for dispay image and description in sidebar or footer.

-6. Theme Options :
+6. Customizer Options : In Appearance => Customize menu,
-	You can manage here site logo,favicon and footer copyright text.
+   You can manage site logo,favicon and footer copyright text etc.

 7. Google Maps: